RAGBRAI: Media exposure

 RAGBRAI has had nationwide media exposure, and other rides based on RAGBRAI have been started in other areas of the country.
 Bil Gilbert, after riding in SAGBRAI, wrote an enthusiastic report that appeared in Sports Illustrated.
 After Gilbert's essay, additional writers with Sports Illustrated have mentioned RAGBRAI over the years.
 In April 1984, Fredric Dannen wrote an article for the Saturday Evening Post.
 Harry Smith of CBS This Morning rode part of RAGBRAI XXV in 1997 and aired a report.
 In addition, numerous articles about the ride have appeared over the years in The Wall Street Journal.
-Following RAGBRAI XLVII in August 2019, Lonely Planet listed RAGBRAI as one of the top 50 bicycle rides in both North America and South America combined in the book Epic Bike Rides of the Americas and, in the book, included Dennis Coello's picture of a brightly colored support vehicle with the lyrics to The B-52's song "Love Shack" on the side of the Iowa Falls middle school principal Jeff Burchfield's Team Love Shack RAGBRAI bus of Hardin County, Iowa which supports the group of about 20 riders on Team Love Shack, a RAGBRAI team which was established with about 5 or 6 riders in 2007 for RAGBRAI XXXV but, in 2010 for RAGBRAI XXXVIII, purchased an old school bus as the support vehicle for Team Love Shack and had the bus painted accordingly according to Scott Kosanke of Team Love Shack.
+Following RAGBRAI XLVII in August 2019, Lonely Planet listed RAGBRAI as one of the top 50 bicycle rides in both North America and South America combined in the book Epic Bike Rides of the Americas.
+The book includes Dennis Coello's picture of a brightly colored support vehicle with the lyrics to The B-52's song "Love Shack" on the side.
+The Iowa Falls middle school principal Jeff Burchfield's Team Love Shack RAGBRAI bus supports the group of about 20 riders.
+This particular team was established with about 5 or 6 riders in 2007 for RAGBRAI XXXV.
+In 2010, for RAGBRAI XXXVIII, Burchfield purchased an old school bus as the support vehicle for Team Love Shack and had the bus painted accordingly.
 Although RAGBRAI XLVIII was postponed from 2020 until 2021 because of the Coronavirus pandemic, news media covered Team Love Shack of Hardin County and especially the Eldora, Iowa area participating in an unofficial ride along the XLVIII route during July 2020.
 Also in August 2019, CNN featured a travel story "RAGBRAI: A newbie's guide to cycling across Iowa" by Christi Scott.
+The Friday September 19, 2026, episode of Nightline included the segment "Iowa Rolls" in which Tara Corduan and ABC News producer Glenn Ruppel rode and covered the entire RAGBRAI LIII route in the summer of 2026.

 A documentary was made for the 50th ride in 2023 entitled "Shift".
 The film was showcased across Iowa and was also broadcast on Iowa PBS.